silent-observer/RCPU/README.md

 ### Interrupts
 Currently there are only keyboard interrupts which are rising only if **interrupt enable register** (`FFFFFFFD`) is set.
 Register is set after writing to it non-zero value and reset after writing 0.
 (But as all output ports it returns 0 on reading)
-When keyboard key is pressed, control jumps to address, stored in **interrupt address register** (pair of addresses `FFFFFFFF` and `FFFFFFFE`), pushes key scan code and saves ABC, PC and FP registers to stack (in order of "C, B, A, PC.h, PC.l, FP", so addresses are from SP-1 to SP-6).
+When keyboard key is pressed, control jumps to address, stored in **interrupt address register** (pair of addresses `FFFFFFFF` and `FFFFFFFE`), pushes key scan code and saves ABC, PC and FP registers to stack (in order of "C, B, A, PC.h, PC.l, FP", so addresses are from SP to SP-5).
 So inside of interrupt looks like a simple function (except for need to explicitly pop registers ABC at the end of interrupt).

 ### Breakpoints